How To Make A Trailer Wider

 Make A Wider Trailer

 Both of the approaches above (Outriggers and Split Width) have the nice advantage of ending up with a wider trailer.
 To be more complete, they end up with a trailer having more square footage on the deck.
 That means it will carry more volume, and it means it will carry wider objects.
-It does not mean it will carry more weight.
-To carry more weight, check out the article on increasing trailer load capacity.
+However, it does not mean it will carry more weight.

 Comments